enra4/ScheduleMessages/README.md

 also a help command exists if you really want to use it

-## how tf do i get the ID from a channel/user??!??!
+## how the heck do i get the ID from a channel/user??!??!

 Settings > Appearance > check Developer Mode > right click any channel/user and copy ID